 Driving While Suspended

 Missouri and Kansas laws have both become more aggressive over the past few years.
 If this is not your first offense for this type of charge it is even more imperative that you contact an experienced criminal traffic defense attorney immediately.
-Prior convictions for DWS/DWR can enhance your current misdemeanor charge to a felony charge which may carry a prison sentence along with costing you many of the rights we as Americans are accustomed.
+Prior convictions for DWS/DWR can enhance your current misdemeanor charge to a felony charge which may carry a prison sentence along with costing you many of the rights we as Americans are accustomed to.
 Don’t become a convicted felon.